 You and your parent or guardian have an obligation to inform the court in writing each time you change your address.
 You must notify the court within seven days of each change of address.
 This obligation continues until your case is fully resolved all fines and court costs are paid or discharged.
 45.057 (h), Code of Criminal Procedure

 Performance of community service hours may be a requirement of your court order.
-Below is a list of community service agencies in the Cedar Park area and neighboring cities that have been pre approved by the Municipal Court Judge.
-It is the responsibility of the defendant to contact the agency chosen to work and arrange hours to be worked to satisfy the sentence.
+Below is a list of community service agencies in the Cedar Park area and neighboring cities that have been pre-approved by the Municipal Court Judge.
 Agencies other than the ones listed above need to be approved prior to working there.
-Community service hours must be performed at a non-profit organization.
 Community service hours are ordered on a case-by-case basis.
 You must make sure that the community service hours you perform are compliant with what is ordered in your specific case.

-(Courtesy of TxDot.
+Jacqui Saburido Video (Courtesy of TxDOT.
 Caution: this video contains graphic images).

 The attached chart should not be construed legal advice.
 It is attached solely for the purpose of providing procedural information.
 In order to request an Expunction, please contact the Juvenile Case Manager.
 There is a non-refundable fee of $30 that will be due at the time you file for expunction with the court.
 Please read the application to attached chart to determine if you are eligible to request an Expunction before contacting court.
 Expunction of Records [PDF]